Listening is one of the most important skills in learning a language.

 You won’t understand everything, so don’t let that upset you.

-Never try to listen for every word.
+Never try to listen to every word.

 Listen for the gist of the conversation.
 The aim is just to have an idea of what the other person is saying.